UPDATED: 7:30 a.m. ET, Jan. 26, 2022

-The same can be said for Bryant, metaphorically and literally, as his play on the court was always exemplified by the aforementioned qualities that made him a legend in life and now, one year after he, his daughter and seven others perished in a helicopter crash in southern California on Jan.
+The same was said for Bryant, metaphorically, of course, as his play on the court was always exemplified by the aforementioned qualities that made him a legend in life and now, two years after he, his daughter and seven others perished in a helicopter crash in southern California on Jan.
 26, 2020.
 He was just 41 years old.

 The helicopter’s passengers were flying to a basketball game in which he was coaching his daughter, Gigi, at his eponymous sports complex, Mamba Academy.
 Out of respect for Bryant and his family, the Mamba Sports Academy in May retired its “Mamba” name, since there can only be one Black Mamba.